FreePoint: Unsupervised Point Cloud Instance Segmentation: Introduction

-\item We propose a new method to cluster points into instance masks in an unsupervised manner.
-In detail, we extract point features and measure their affinities by combining deep-learning methods and traditional methods.
-Based on the affinities, we construct a graph of points and solve a multicut problem on it to generate 3D pseudo instance masks.
+\begin{itemize} \item We propose a novel framework, FreePoint, for unsupervised point cloud instance segmentation with deep networks.
+Freepoint generates pseudo labels based on solving a graph partitioning problem and then uses these pseudo labels to train a 3D instance segmentation model.
+Our work opens up possibilities for advancing the field.

-\item We further propose a carefully-designed training strategy and corresponding losses, taking pseudo instance masks as annotations and training an instance segmentation model to refine the coarse instance masks.
+\item We make great efforts to overcome many difficulties brought by the lack of manual annotations.
+To generate pseudo labels of higher quality, we first propose a \textit{hybrid feature representation} for point affinity computation.
+Then we design an \textit{id-as-feature strategy} to alleviate the randomness of the graph partitioning method.
+For better use of the noisy pseudo labels, we further propose a carefully designed \textit{two-step training strategy and corresponding losses} to overcome pseudo labels' noise.

-\item We evaluate FreePoint's performance on point cloud class-agnostic instance segmentation.
-It achieves more than 50\% accuracy in ScanNet AP of the fully-supervised counterpart and even surpasses some previous fully-supervised models.
+\item We evaluate FreePoint's performance on unsupervised class-agnostic point cloud instance segmentation.
+It surpasses traditional unsupervised segmentation methods by over 18.2\%, and even outperforms the competitive concurrent work UnScene3D~\cite{rozenberszki2023unscene3d} by 5.5\% in AP.
 We also evaluate FreePoint's performance as a pretext task.
-For example, when fine-tuning on S3DIS dataset with 10\% labeled masks, FreePoint outperforms training from scratch by +5.8\% AP and CSC by 3.4\% AP.
+For example, when fine-tuning on S3DIS dataset with 10\% labeled masks, FreePoint outperforms training from scratch by +8.2\% AP and CSC by 5.8\% AP.

 \end{itemize}